faruk4234/Photo-uploader/README.md

 },
 ```

 >**Note**:Note: I'm aware that I shouldn't upload the .env file and MongoDB connection to GitHub, but if you want to run the project, I didn't want you to go through the hassle of setting it up.
-Respectfully.
+Respectttt.